LH-Bench: Skill-Grounded Evaluation of Long-Horizon Agents on Subjective Enterprise Tasks

-Harnesses integrate verification as a first-class interface.
-Build/deploy failures, rubric violations, and visual mismatches are surfaced as structured, machine-readable feedback that the agent can consume to plan repairs.
-For example, in Figma-to-code the harness exposes a preview-verification hook: after the agent calls a preview tool (e.g., \texttt{create\_app\_preview}), automated checks run and return a structured error if issues are detected---runtime exceptions (e.g., React router nesting errors), blank-page renders, or other failures.
-The error payload includes a diagnosis and an explicit next action (e.g., ``fix these errors, then call \texttt{create\_app\_preview} again''), enabling iterative self-correction within the same episode.
+Verification is a first-class interface rather than a final post-hoc check.
+Build failures, preview errors, rubric violations, and visual mismatches are surfaced as structured machine-readable feedback that the agent can act on immediately.
+In Figma-to-code, for example, a preview call triggers automated checks for runtime exceptions, blank renders, and broken routes; the returned payload includes both a diagnosis and the next required action.
+This turns verification into an in-loop repair signal instead of an offline score.